M.A. in Professional Writing

 The Master of Arts in Professional Writing (MAPW) will prepare you for a writing career in television, film, education, publishing, business and the literary arts.
 Since the graduate program’s founding in 1995, its students and alumni have found success in numerous writing-intensive fields.

-- The Headlight Review, a literary magazine by MAPW students and faculty
+The Headlight ReviewA literary magazine produced by MAPW students and faculty.

 Why is KSU’s MAPW the Best Writing Program in Georgia?
 Why is KSU the Best College for Writers?

 1. Expert Professors Foster Creative Excellence, Share Writing Expertise

 Your professors are published authors and credited screen writers, who will share their expertise and mentor you.
 You’ll also benefit from their innovative research and professional connections.

 Most MAPW students are 25-35 years old and work full-time.
 The small classes, 20 students or less, and supportive atmosphere foster creativity and lively discussion.
 Author's readings, guest lectures, events, conferences, and internships complement course content.